From Waiting to Defects: The 8 Wastes of Lean Construction

 3. Waiting

-If there’s an issue in the project that is preventing you from progressing but you’ve decided to wait until the weekly team meeting the next day to address it, that’s a type of waste.
+If there’s an issue in the project that is preventing you from progressing but you’ve decided to wait until the weekly team meeting the next day to address it, that’s a type of waiting waste.
 If a worker is waiting to use a piece of equipment that they cannot complete their task without, that’s a type of waste.

-Daily huddles are an excellent tool for eliminating waiting waste, since they allow people the daily opportunity to address issues with the team.
 More efficient processes can eliminate waiting waste.
 It’s important to practice identifying waste causes in the production process.

 4. Not Utilizing Talent